vicpedro/practices/README.md

 # Practices

-Started to learn programming and these are my studies.
+Started to learn programming and these are my studies!